There are lots of different ways to say it.

 They even conducted a second analysis to find out if just avoiding being a Gloomy Gus would do the trick.
 But their data indicated that optimistic thinking offers protection above and beyond what just the absence of negative thinking can offer.

 Now if you’re anything like me you may be wondering at this point how they can prove that positive thinking caused the drop in stroke risk.
 The simple answer is that they can’t.
 Well, not yet at any rate.

-This was an observational study…meaning the researchers didn’t control all the factors involved in the study…so it would be impossible to say that positive thinking absolutely caused the drop in risk.
+This was an observational study, which means the researchers didn’t control all the factors involved.
+In other words, it isn’t possible to say that positive thinking absolutely caused the drop in risk.
 But after they adjusted for all the normal outside factors, the relationship was still sitting there staring the researchers in their faces.

-"Dispositional Optimism Protects Older Adults From Stroke: The Health and Retirement Study," Stroke: Journal of the American Heart Assocaition, 2011 Jul 21.
-[Epub ahead of print]
+“Dispositional Optimism Protects Older Adults From Stroke: The Health and Retirement Study,” Stroke: Journal of the American Heart Association, 2011 Jul 21.